Fats, oils, and grease are bad for pipes and sewers

 public education campaigns.

-To manage fats, oils, and grease coming from food sector businesses, Metro Vancouver adopted the
+To manage fats, oils, and grease coming from food sector businesses, Metro Vancouver adopted a

 Properly sized and maintained grease interceptors protect the region’s sewer system—and by doing that, they protect the environment and neighbouring homes and businesses from sewer overflows.
 All food sector establishments are required by law to have a properly sized and maintained grease interceptor.